ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ## Allowlist {{site.data.keyword.databases-for}} in your Environment
 {: #allowlist-ips}

-If you use allowlists to control connections in your environment, you can use the following IP lists to allowlist {{site.data.keyword.databases-for}} deployments.
+If you use allowlists to control connections in your environment, use the following IP lists to allowlist {{site.data.keyword.databases-for}} deployments.
 We recommend you allowlist all of the subnet ranges for the _entire_ region that your deployments live in.

 ### `in-che` List
 {: #che01-list}